introgreek/introgreek.github.io/docs/05-vocabulary/verbs-pps.md

 ---
 layout: page
-title: Verb Principal Parts
+title: Verb Principal Parts List
-permalink: /reference/verb-principal-parts
+permalink: /vocabulary/verb-principal-parts
-nav_order: 0
+nav_order: 1
-parent: Reference
+parent: Vocabulary
 ---

 # Verb Principal Parts

 The following chart lists the principal parts for verbs for a quick and easy reference.
-For full definitions, see the [master vocabulary list](../vocabulary/master).
+For full definitions, see the [Complete Vocabulary list](complete).

 ***